 Currently working in New York City, Michael presides over our Passover kitchens and delights our guests with one exquisite dish after another.
 He continually presents us with deliciously prepared timeless favorites, unusual new dishes, and new twists on traditional dishes.

 Mark Infield is a CPR and EMT Instructor, a member of the Volunteer Ambulance Corps and a member of the Physical Education faculty at the Frisch School in New Jersey.
 Mark earned a BS in Music Education from William Paterson College and is a professional musician and a long-time performer at many programs and events, as well as Mendy Vim's Holidays.

 Ethel & Sammy Waiss

-Sam & Ethel will once again be joining us with our program of family fun activities, trips, amd Chol Hamoed excursions.
+Sam & Ethel will once again be joining us with great programming of family fun activities, trips, and Chol Hamoed excursions.
 They add enjoyment to the Pesach program with their fun-filled activities.

 Morah Ruthie Berkowitz

 Fondly known as 'Morah Ruthie' by her many admirers and former students, Ruthie brings her lively enthusiasm and total professionalism to everything she does.
 A beloved former teacher in the early childhood department of Moriah School in Englewood N.J. for over 18 years, Morah Ruthie has in the past directed Day Camps at Kosher hotel events and venues, as well as run her own playgroup.